Affiliate Marketing

 7 Min.
 Read

-Anyone can become an affiliate marketer, but it takes a bit of extra effort to become a successful one.
-Competition is very high, and in order to make an impact, you need to stand out.
-According to a blog article by the research-based evaluation company 99firms, there are currently 11,400 affiliate programs in the United States alone, and the global affiliate marketing industry is estimated to be worth around $12 billion.
+Anyone can become an affiliate marketer, but it takes consistent effort to become a successful one.
+Competition is high, and in order to make an impact, you need to stand out.
+The global affiliate marketing industry is now valued at over $17 billion—and the number of affiliates competing for attention across every major platform continues to grow.

-It’s impossible to determine the exact worldwide number of affiliate marketers, but what we do know is that most of them use a wide variety of services to promote products, including PPC advertising, blogging, social media, email marketing, and much more.
-Some of the main advertising outlets also include Facebook and YouTube.
-But which one of the two is considered the best for affiliate marketing ads?
+Most successful affiliate marketers use a wide variety of channels to promote products, including PPC advertising, blogging, social media, email marketing, and more.
+Two of the most powerful paid advertising platforms are Facebook and YouTube.
+But which one is better for affiliate marketing ads?

 On Facebook, for example, you can run different types of content ads, from photos to videos, but compared to YouTube, the platform is a bit restrictive when it comes to the types of ads it allows you to run.
 On the other hand, YouTube ads for affiliate marketing are usually more trusted and easier to manage, but you’re limited to video advertising only.